By Mehmet Kurtkaya, Published on November 16, 2018 Updated April 14, 2019

 Watch the "hāwé" in hypothetical construction in Proto_Hellenic and compare it with "uğ" and "uğa" in Water, Father, and Mother: Indo-European Languages derive from Turkish.

 Helios also means East which is quite telling because Anatole also means East.
-The word for sun does not mean East in most other languages including Sumerian and modern Turkish.
 The word for sun does not need to have a direction.
-Association of the sun with east may have an indication of their original homeland and/or the construction of the word Anatole above.
+Association of the sun with east may have an indication of their original homeland and/or the result of the construction of the word Anatole as given above, since "il" that is used as part of Helios means "rise" in Sumerian.

 Now the Sumerian Turkish derivation of Helios: Uğ+il+os > ğelios > Helios.